ghislainv/madaclim/README.md

 ![Partner logos](docs/images/logos/partner_logos.jpg)

-The [MadaClim.org](http://madaclim.org) website is a product of the [BioSceneMada](http://bioscenemada.net) project leaded by a consortium of scientific institutes from Madagascar and France (Cirad, ETC Terra, ONE and WCS) and funded by FRB-FFEM.
+The [MadaClim.org](http://madaclim.org) website is a product of the [BioSceneMada](http://bioscenemada.net) project leaded by a consortium of scientific institutes from Madagascar and France (Cirad, ETC Terra, ONE and WCS) and funded by FRB-FFEM (project agreement AAP-SCEN-2013 I).
 The objective of MadaClim is to be an equivalent to [WorldClim](http://www.worldclim.org) but focused on Madagascar and offering additional climatic and environmental data.

 ## Content